kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 - **Feature/aspect task**, associate attitude with a particular aspect (price, ease of use, setup, etc.)
 - **Contextual task**, detect source of attitude

-Removing nonsubjective phrases can improve the accuracy of a polarity classifier. <br><br>
+Removing nonsubjective phrases can improve the accuracy of a polarity classifier.

 **Sentiment Lexicons** assign general sentiment to words outside of context.
 They can be used as a mapping of individual words to typical sentiment.
 Some examples are: *General Inquirer*, *LIWC*, *MPQA*, *Bing Liu Opinion Lexicon*, *SentiWordNet*.
 There is a wide range of dissagreement between these lexicons.